Change Management, Risk Readiness, and the Power of Adaptability

 By having a framework for handling unexpected weather, the team avoided panic and maintained control, delivering a successful, albeit delayed, outcome.

-The CAMP Course gives you a structured, proven methodology for running risk identification workshops and provides the templates for building a living, actionable Risk & Mitigation Log.
+The Contained Agile Methodology Process (CAMP)™ Course gives you a structured, proven methodology for running risk identification workshops and provides the templates for building a living, actionable Risk & Mitigation Log.

 Don't just react to change, prepare for it.
 Master Rule #6: ➡️ Link to CAMP Course: https://www.trailguidecrm.com/camp